Guinizzelli/MinMax-Realms/README.md

 You can configure feature toggles, HUD placement, DPS simulation settings, item roll display style, tooltip cleanup options, optimizer advisor mode, and codex access.

-Security note: optimizer API keys are session-only and are not persisted to disk.

 ## Build

 ```powershell